There are several ways people engage in social climbing behavior and today we will talk about the one I christened as

 People who always need to show how good they are often derive their own self esteem by being “good” and “better” than others.
 It’s a rather clear sign someone has a fixed mindset (read more: Mindset by Carol Dweck and how to overcome a fixed mindset)

 Cold / Spiteful

 As a last note, but also extremely important, social climbing in absentia makes you look like you are a cold, spiteful person.
 Deep, strong relationships are built on positive feelings of rapport, caring and human compassion.
 People who demean and viciously attack others show none of these.

-Here’s a few ways people social climb In Absentia:
+Here’s a few ways people engage in social climb:

 #1.
 Direct Attack Social Climb